 The air should flow according to direction shown on the filter’s label.

 When I install my filter, the pull tab is inaccessible?
 Not all HVAC systems are designed the same and occasionally this occurs.
-To remedy the problem simply flip the filter over so that the pull tab is accessible.
+To remedy the problem removes and put the pull tab where needed or simply flip the filter over so that the pull tab is accessible.
 The filter will operate just as efficiently.
 Since the air will now be flowing in the direction indicated by the “wash” arrow, be sure to wash your filter in the direction indicated by the “airflow” arrow.

 Can I put more than one filter in my system?